 - avoidance of conflict.
 Conflict is normal.
 It’s a way to get our needs met and be heard.
 If we avoid it because we don’t think we deserve to be heard, or we feel we’re wrong before you even speak, we could be suffering from toxic shame.

 - self-loathing.
 This might show up as not being able to accept a compliment or see nice things in ourselves.
-Perhaps we don’t feel you are capable of doing well or succeeding.
+Perhaps we don’t feel we are capable of doing well or succeeding.
 Some people tear others down to hide their self-loathing.
 They elevate their status by making someone else lower.

 - ruminating over past “failures” or embarrassing situations.